How does LIVI work?

 - Then select if you would like to see the next available GP or book an appointment any time in the next 7 days.

 - Complete and confirm your booking.
-By doing so you agree that you will be in the UK at the time of the appointment.
+By doing so you agree that you will be in a private, confidential and appropriate setting at the time of the appointment.

 Your meeting is now booked!
 The GP will call you through the LIVI app when it's time for your appointment.